 No, we don’t mean therapy (although after a month in the Valley, you may feel like you need it.)

 Instead, sit down with your team and get real with each other: how much time do you really have, between meeting with potential investors, putting together killer pitch packages, and promoting the heck out of your brand, to dedicate to your marketing strategy?

 Just as important, do you have the skill set required to get your marketing strategy to where it needs to be?

 There’s nothing wrong with admitting that marketing isn’t your strongest suit.
 In fact, being honest with yourself about your skills is the kind of thing that lands you in that coveted 10%.

-If you’re already working 15-hour days, you may need to allocate a part of your marketing budget to outsourcing your advertising and hype-building.
+If you’re already working 15-hour days, you may need to allocate a part of your marketing budget to outsourcing your digital advertising and hype-building.

 Size (Doesn’t Always) Matter

 If your budget isn’t as big as you like, try focusing on just one area of your marketing.
 Buy a few blog posts or social media blasts, then spend your time interacting with those you connect with online.

 If you can’t afford to attend a conference, can you still send out some promotional materials that people can grab?
 Is there a way to skype in?